cahaseler/cvasanctuary/src/content/pages/community-partners.md

       alt: Colville Country Store
 donationBoxes:
   title: Donation Box Locations
   message: Thank you to the following businesses for collecting donations for us!
-We appreciATE YOU!
+We appreciate YOU!
 ---